 How to treat thyroid nodule

 Thyroid nodules are treated surgically.
-Different surgical methods are used according to the condition of the patient whose cancer is detected in the nodule as a result of the examination.
+If a cancer is detected in the nodule as a result of the examination, different surgical methods are used according to the condition of the patient.

 Thyroid surgery process

-Thyroidectomy method removes all or most of the thyroid gland.
+In thyroidectomy method all or most of the thyroid gland is removed.
 A small incision is made at the base of the neck.
 Although in most cases the entire thyroid gland is removed, in some cases 1-2 g of tissue is left.
 The purpose of this is to prevent damage to the nerve if there is a thyroid tissue intertwined with the voice nerve.

 In thyroid lobectomy, one lobe of the thyroid gland is removed.
 This method can be applied when the cancer is small.
 If the cancer has spread, lymph nodes can also be removed during the operation.